guijps/esp-32-sample/README.md

+#Project in PAUSE, not finished
 Embedded IoT System with ESP32 & Labrador (Caninos Loucos) This project showcases a modular and distributed embedded IoT system using ESP32 microcontrollers and the Labrador platform developed by Caninos Loucos.

 System Overview